Fast Facts for Parents

 What are the admissions requirements?

-St. Joseph's College is a selective institution.
+St. Joseph's University is a selective institution.
 Applicants are evaluated on an individual basis.
-The College enrolls students that are academically talented and diverse.
+The University enrolls students that are academically talented and diverse.
 Successful admissions candidates typically have:

-- Standardized test scores that demonstrate the promise of success in college-level courses
+- Standardized test scores that demonstrate the promise of success in college-level courses.
+Note: Long Island campus has gone test optional.

 Do you accept Advanced Placement for college credit?